-The TWDB anticipates awarding additional contracts under this initiative in SFY 2020 in a total amount to be determined during the year.
+The TWDB anticipates awarding additional contracts under this initiative in a total amount to be determined during the year.

 Reporting:

 The TWDB will report on the amount of fees allocated, recipients assisted, and outcomes under this initiative in its Annual Report.